FormidableLabs/use-editable/README.md

 And just like that we've hooked up `useEditable` to our `editorRef`, which points to the `<pre>` element that is being rendered, and to `setCode` which drives our state containing some code.

+## Browser Compatibility

+This library has been tested against and should work properly using:

+- Chrome
+- Safari
+- iOS Safari
+- Firefox
+- IE 11

 ## FAQ

 ### How does it work?